alexeyinkin/eb-1a/1-process/README.md

 # The Expenses

-I spent **$7'334.76** to go through this program, travelling to the US excluded:
+I spent **$7'334.76** to go through this program, traveling to the US excluded:

 ![](media/expenses.png)